 Then head over to Three Kings, which is engineered for long, perfect park laps, day or night.
 There are rails and boxes of all shapes and sizes scattered all over, along with some pretty hefty jumps, wall rides, and a brand new wrecking ball feature, affectionately being referred to as “Miley.”

-King’s Crown is set to open later this season, with booters as huge as 80 feet from lip to knuckle, along with the legendary 22-foot Eagle Superpipe.
+King’s Crown has booters as huge as 80 feet from lip to knuckle, along with the legendary 22-foot Eagle Superpipe.
 While I’ll probably scoot WAY off to the side and sit those out, I’ll have my eyes peeled for some of the biggest names in freeskiing and snowboarding honing their tricks here — from Tom Wallisch and Alex Schlopy to Sage Kotsenburg and Torah Bright.
-This has been the chosen site for Olympic Qualifiers for the last few Olympics, including this year’s games in Sochi.
+This has been the chosen site for Olympic Qualifiers for the last few Olympics.

 When Park City and Canyons resorts joined forces, Park City's legendary terrain parks got some friendly competition.
 The Canyons Village side was gaining notoriety for their Transitions Terrain Park — over a mile of stomach-dropping booters, creatively set-up rails and jibs, and a bunch of sick urban features.
 The Transitions Park accommodates beginning to advanced riders with over 50 features of boxes, rails and jumps, while Woodchuck Natural Zone features all-natural elements, including hips, tree jibs and gaps.
 I’m also a HUGE fan of the natural half pipes hidden throughout the resort, but from the end of Transitions to the base of Sun Peak you can tuck into the trees and try something completely different at Elwoods.